duckduckdoof/i3-gaps-config/README.md

 # i3-gaps-config
-This repository contains a shell scripts for configuring my i3-gaps desktop
+This repository contains a shell script for configuring my i3-gaps desktop

 ## Usage
 1) Clone the repository